 This word denotes the special privileges and advantages belonging to the first-born son among the Jews.
 He became the priest of the family.
 Thus Reuben was the first-born of the patriarchs, and so the priesthood of the tribes belonged to him.
-That honor was, however, transferred by God from Reuben to Levi (Num.
-3:12-13; 8:18).
+That honor was, however, transferred by God from Reuben to Levi (Numbers 3:12-13; 8:18).

-The first-born son had allotted to him also a double portion of the paternal inheritance (Deut.
-21:15-17).
+The first-born son had allotted to him also a double portion of the paternal inheritance (Deuteronomy 21:15-17).
 Reuben was, because of his undutiful conduct, deprived of his birth-right (Genesis 49:4; 1 Chr.
 5:1).
 Esau transferred his birth-right to Jacob (Genesis 25:33).

-The Jews attached a sacred importance to the rank of “first-born” and “first-begotten” as applied to the Messiah (Rom.
-8:29; Col. 1:18; Hebrews 1:4-6).
+The Jews attached a sacred importance to the rank of “first-born” and “first-begotten” as applied to the Messiah (Romans 8:29; Col. 1:18; Hebrews 1:4-6).
 As first-born he has an inheritance superior to his brethren, and is the alone true priest.